joostdekeijzer/wp_eurofxref/readme.txt

 == Shortcode usage & examples ==

 = currency_legal shortcode =
 This shortcode returns the string 'For informational purposes only.
 Exchange rates may vary.
-Based on <a href="http://www.ecb.europa.eu/stats/eurofxref/" target="_blank">ECB reference rates</a>.'
+Based on <a href="http://www.ecb.europa.eu/stats/eurofxref/" target="_blank">ECB reference rates</a>.'.
+The text is prepended by '* ' (the same string as the [currency] append string), which can be changed using the 'prepend' attribute.

+For example: [currency_legal prepend='Please note: ']

+The legal string can also be retrieved in PHP using `echo EuroFxRef::legal_string( 'optional prepend string' )`

 = currency shortcode =